MilesCranmer/bnn_chaos_model/README.md

 # bnn_chaos_model
 Model and training code for Bayesian neural network for compact planetary instability

+# Running

+To train the model, download the data into a `/data` folder at the base of this repository.
+Run the script `train.sh`, which will train the model 30 times from different seeds.

+To generate the figures, edit the `figures/generate.sh` script to have `true` instead of `false` for any figure you'd like to generate.
+Then, execute that script in the folder.

 # Requirements

 Version requirements, when necessary, are given in bold.